stigmergic-org/dapprank/src/pages/terms.md

 ### 9. Jurisdiction
-These terms are governed by and construed in accordance with the laws of **Sweden**, without regard to conflict of law principles.
-By using this site, you agree to submit to the exclusive jurisdiction of the courts located in **Sweden**.
+These terms are governed by and construed in accordance with the laws of Swede*, without regard to conflict of law principles.
+By using this site, you agree to submit to the exclusive jurisdiction of the courts located in Sweden.

 ---